 Generic Name: duloxetine

-Note: This document contains side effect information about duloxetine.
-Some of the dosage forms listed on this page may not apply to the brand name Cymbalta.
+Note: This page contains information about the side effects of duloxetine.
+Some of the dosage forms included on this document may not apply to the brand name Cymbalta.

-Some side effects of Cymbalta may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Cymbalta may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer